This method is defined principally so that you can use a CrunchDataset

 category ids or numeric values, respectively

-Array variables (Categorical Array, Multiple Response) are decomposed into
+Array variables (Categorical Array, Multiple Response) can be decomposed into

 Column names in the data.frame